chenqihuang/CACFNet/README.md

 ## What we are doing and going to do
 - [X] track with [got10k](https://github.com/got-10k/toolkit) toolkit.
 - [ ] train from scratch.
+- [ ] the result of the CACFNet on the benchmark.

 ## Paper
 1 DCFNet: Qiang Wang, Jin Gao, Junliang Xing, Mengdan Zhang, Weiming Hu.
 "DCFNet: Discriminant Correlation Filters Network for Visual Tracking." arXiv (2017). [[paper](https://arxiv.org/pdf/1704.04057.pdf)] [[code](https://github.com/foolwood/DCFNet#dcfnet-discriminant-correlation-filters-network-for-visual-tracking)].